 \subsection{Uniformly polynomial cuspidal sets}

 In this section we follow the method of Paw\l ucki and Ple\'sniak \cite[Theorem~4.1]{PP86} to study the uniformly polynomial cuspidal sets.
 The improvement is a precise estimate on the H\"older coefficient.
-These sets contain, for example, all bounded convex sets in $\bK^n$, where $\bK = \bR$ or $\bK = \bC$, with non-void interior, and all bounded domains in $\bK^n$ with Lipschitz boundary (see Example~\ref{expl:local-HCP} and also \cite[page 469]{PP86}).
+These sets contain, for example, all bounded convex sets with non-void interior in $\bK^n$ (here $\bK = \bR$ or $\bK = \bC$) and all bounded domains in $\bK^n$ with Lipschitz boundary (see Example~\ref{expl:local-HCP} and also \cite[page 469]{PP86}).

 Now we are focusing on the compact sets with cusps in $\bR^n$ considered as a natural subset in $\bC^n$.
-A compact subset $E \subset \bR^n$ is called {\em uniformly polynomial cuspidal} (UPC for short) if there exists positive constants $M$, $m$ and a positive integer $d$ such that for each $x\in E$, one may choose a polynomial map
+A compact subset $E \subset \bR^n$ is called {\em uniformly polynomial cuspidal} (UPC for short) if there exist positive constants $M$, $m$ and a positive integer $d$ such that for each $x\in E$, one may choose a polynomial map

 satisfying